joymon/prayerbook/readme.md

 ## Continuous run during development
 1. Run the command `npm run devTest` to build.

+# Deplying to production

+- Create a release.
+- Release create a tag and Travis CI will release when there is a tag.

 # Hosting

 - Development version hosted at [https://joymon.github.io/prayerbook/](https://joymon.github.io/prayerbook/)